Mr. James Stolpinski

-James Stolpinski is Secretary-Treasurer of the Atlantic Coast District, International Longshoremen’s Association; a position he was first elected to in July 2011 and then re-elected in 2015.
+NORTH BERGEN, NJ – James Stolpinski is Secretary-Treasurer of the Atlantic Coast District, International Longshoremen’s Association; a position he has held since his election in July 2011.
+He was re-elected in July 2019 and July 2023.
+Mr. Stolpinski has been an ILA member for over 55 years.

-The ACD includes all ports on the Atlantic Coast from Maine to Virginia; U.S. and Canadian ports of the Great Lakes; Eastern Canada; major U.S. rivers and Puerto Rico.
+The ACD includes all ports on the Atlantic Coast from Maine to Virginia; U.S. and Canadian ports of the Great Lakes; Eastern Canada; major U.S. rivers, Puerto Rico, and the Bahamas.

 Prior to his election as ACD Secretary-Treasurer, Mr. Stolpinski served as an elected ACD Vice President and Executive Board member representing the Port of New York and New Jersey since 2003.